RJagathiswar/Chemical-predictor-/README.md

 # Reaction-Predictor-
-I have invented a python program to predict chemical reaction.
+I have typed a python program to predict chemical reaction.
 It will predict the product for the given reaction